life-at-the-frontier/validation-exercise/docs/study-protocol.md

 # Using residents and experts validate a border detection algorithm
-Full title:  A discrete choice experiment using residents and experts in Rotherham to evaluate the validity of a border detection algorithm.
+Full title:  A discrete choice experiment using residents and experts to evaluate the validity of a border detection algorithm.

 Authors: Meng Le Zhang, Lydia Warden, Aneta Piekut, Zaneeb Rasool, Maeve O’Brien, Goretti Horgan, Aarti Iyer, and Gwilym Pryce
 Versions: